maplanaga/liftoff-pro/README.md

 - tap tempo, sync to external, set tempo manually
 - Documentation: I'm literally the worst

-# Building
+# Getting Started

+A compiled .syx version can be found in the release folder.
+Skip to 'Uploading to a Launchpad Pro' to find out how to install it.

-This repository includes the stuff needed to build the firmware from [https://github.com/dvhdr/launchpad-pro](https://github.com/dvhdr/launchpad-pro) The instructions below are taken from the original release.
+This repository includes the stuff needed to build the firmware from [https://github.com/dvhdr/launchpad-pro](https://github.com/dvhdr/launchpad-pro).
+The instructions below are taken from the original release.

 # Installation
 This project uses [Vagrant](https://www.vagrantup.com/) to manage the build environment.
 As such, you need to: